Wesss/webpage-gallery/src/unit/README.md

-This is a namespace for components that either don't use any other components or are more specific instances of other base components
+This is a namespace for components that represent what appear to be singular elements in terms of UX.